 “Does that answer your question, Midshipman Michalik?”
 Themis said with a smile, and Drew had a flashback to the first day of Advent talking to Aevis during the tutorial.

 “Not particularly, but I imagine that is as much as I’m likely to get.”
 Drew said, and Themis nodded his head to confirm his guess.

 “Very well, then please follow me, the Admiral is quite busy.”

 Drew followed along as the man entered an elevator, and as soon as Drew had entered as well, the lift began moving.
 Drew could only tell because the auras around him shifted rapidly; there was no sense of motion from the machine itself.
 They stood in uncomfortable silence for some time, which Drew used to take the time to examine Themis’ aura, which was almost completely green.
 He hadn’t seen anyone that was so predominantly one color among any of the earth-3 inhabitants he’d seen.

 Themis frowned as he watched Drew look at him, “You are an interesting specimen, Midshipman Michalik.
 It’s clear you already have some awareness of the mana spectrum, and some way to refrain from answering a sleep sync for several days.
-I’m beginning to understand why Admiral Aries was so insistent on you receiving your introduction before we left the range of the sleep sync.”
+I’m beginning to understand why Admiral Ares was so insistent on you receiving your introduction before we left the range of the sleep sync.”